misakihase/himawari-cropping-cycles/README.md

 4. applies the same crop-phenology detection procedure used for Himawari;
 5. outputs smoothed EVI2 and detected phenological dates.

 This script covers the site-level phenology comparison only.
-The region-wide MODIS comparison is handled by `11` and `12`.
+The two region-wide MODIS comparisons are described below.

+---

+### Region-wide MODIS EVI2-based GPP (no separate code)

+The region-wide MODIS EVI2-based estimate of FPAR and GPP requires no additional scripts.
+Daily MOD09GA/MYD09GA EVI2, exported from Google Earth Engine on the analysis grid, is passed through `02_Loess_EVI2.py` and `06_GPP_calculation.py` unchanged, with the same LOWESS span, the same pixel-wise minimum–maximum FPAR scaling, the same light-use-efficiency parameters, and the same daily meteorological forcing as the Himawari estimate.

+This is deliberate rather than incidental.
+Because the only difference between the two estimates is the source of the surface observations, the comparison isolates the effect of clear-sky sampling.
+Running the MODIS reflectances through a separate implementation would forfeit that control.

 ---